Who are the people who bring Cuttings and web articles to you? And keep our office, website and social media going?

 An IT manager of a large company who took early retirement.
 She wants to keep her mind active and contribute to SGA’s skill and knowledge base – passionate about gardening and the local community garden.

 A semi-retired lawyer who loves doing background research and finding clever ways of doing things.
 She also doesn’t mind contributing legal knowledge or doing repetitive tasks such as making sure our website is optimized for search engines.

 A retired IT expert, keen on gardening, who is helping with aspects of our IT systems.

 A retired atmospheric scientist who wants to keep using his scientific skills and contribute to protecting the environment.
 He helps update the database behind our Garden Product Guide.

-A semi-retired business owner with a background in landscaping and engineering – shares management and oversees our subscriber database, IT systems and fledgling program for the gardening industry.
+A semi-retired business owner with a background in landscaping and economics – shares management and oversees our subscriber database, IT systems and fledgling program for the gardening industry.

 An ex-industry mogul whose exceptional IT skills and capacity to stay up all night keeps our website functioning – deals with our many requirements to use html and css and is pivotal for our electronic mailouts.

 An agronomist between jobs – keen on environmental matters and helping keep the garden product database up-to-date.